Crime in Spain: Drug-related crime

 Spain is the principal route of entry of drugs and narcotics into the European Union.
 Indeed, about half of the cocaine found by law enforcement agencies in Europe is found by Spanish police.
-Spain has a high number of drug users, leading the table of cocaine users in Europe.
+As of 2005, Spain had the highest rate of cocaine users in the world.

 Cocaine importation

 Cocaine usage in Spain is high by world standards.
 Spain is a major transit point for cocaine entering Europe.
 After arrival in Spain, much of the cocaine is then trafficked to other countries.
 In 2005, over 50% of the cocaine found by police in Europe was found by Spanish police.
 The so-called Galician mafia is the main trafficker of cocaine into Spain and to European countries such as the United Kingdom.

 Background level of crime against tourists

 The US Department of State's Bureau of Consular Affairs advised travellers in 2011 that Spain had a "moderate rate of crime".
 Street crimes against tourists occur in the principal tourist areas.
 Madrid and Barcelona, in particular, report incidents of "pick-pocketing, mugging, and occasional violent attacks".
 In Madrid, incidents have been reported in "all major tourist areas, including the area near the Prado Museum, near Atocha train station, in Retiro Park, in areas of old Madrid including near the Royal Palace, and in Plaza Mayor".
 In Barcelona, the largest number of incidents reported also occurred in major tourist areas.

 In 2019, the Embassy of the United States in Spain issued a warning to its nationals against the increasing violent crime in Barcelona.
 The embassy highlighted crimes, which were recently committed in the most popular tourist places, such as, the theft of jewelry, money and watches.
 These offenses have physically harmed the victims in some cases.